lsevero/abclj/README.md

 (discriminant 1 2 3)
 ```
-Also check the project tests.
+Also check the project tests and examples.

 ## The ultimate goal